Sacsayhuaman, Cusco & Inca Ruins Day Tour

 San Pedro Market

-Cusco center including Plaza de Armas
+Cusco center, including Plaza de Armas

 Cathedral visit